-&lt;sup>11In a 1997 survey of Russian industrial enterprises, we found that almost 80 percent of the 328 respondant enterprises had been a party to litigation in the arbitrazh courts in the preceding year (Hendley, Murrell, and Ryterman 1999).
+&lt;sup>3In a 1997 survey of Russian industrial enterprises, we found that almost 80 percent of the 328 respondant enterprises had been a party to litigation in the arbitrazh courts in the preceding year (Hendley, Murrell, and Ryterman 1999).
 This should not be taken to mean that litigation was the only or even the preferred method of resolving disputes.
 Enterprises also sought to minimize disputes by requiring pre-payment and by allowing in-kind payments (Hendley, Murrell, and Ryterman 2000).

-&lt;sup>12The prevailing legal and business culture in which not paying debts carried no shame also came into play and helps explain why creditors resorted to the formal legal system.
+&lt;sup>4The prevailing legal and business culture in which not paying debts carried no shame also came into play courts.
+Though victory for the creditor was a foregone conclusion in most of these cases, the 1995 APK treated them like every other case, requiring a full-fledged hearing on the merits.